Some links are affiliate links, which means if you make a purchase through these links, I earn a commission, at no extra cost to you.

 Trento is a small town with almost 120000 inhabitants, in Trentino-Alto Adige region, northeast of Italy in the Alps, not far from Switzerland, Germany and Austria.
 Trento sits in the Adige Valley, and is surrounded by the Dolomites, the famous mountains now declared a UNESCO World Heritage Site.
 Not very far, there’s also Lake Garde, the largest lake in Italy.
 Trento is not the most famous city in Italy, but you can already deduce the landscapes there are just… wonderful!
 By the way, it’s in the Trentino-Alto Adige area that many Italians choose to spend their vacation days!

 Even me, as a black person, I had a little apprehension before getting there but honestly, there’s nothing to report!
 The neighbors of the apartment I was staying at were greeting me warmly, with a big smile, and asked me several times if I needed anything.
 The cars stop to let you cross the street.
-We’re basically living the dolce vite in Trento!
+We’re basically living the dolce vita in Trento!
 By the way, even in a small town like Trento, I ran into several black people!
 Sometimes we were doing the nod when bumping into each other!

 Visiting Trento is a bit special.
 In fact, Trento was part of Austria from the 14th century, and was part of the Austro-Hungarian empire until 1918!
 We can still feel it today!
 The atmosphere and the mentality of the locals reminds more of Central Europe than the Mediterranean.
 When you go to the restaurant, the menu is in Italian but also in German (and sometimes in English, too!).
 The architecture reminds more of Austria than Italy.

-What to do in Trento?
+Things to do in Trento

 Castello di Buonconsiglio

 As I said, there’s a lot of things to do in Trentino-Alto Adige (rock climbing, hiking, skiing…), but there are several places to see in the city of Trento.
 Castello di Buonconsiglio is impressive!
 It’s impossible not to see it when visiting Trento.
 It dates back to the 13th century, and it was the seat of the bishop of Trento.
-It’s now a museum, Renaissance style, where it’s possible to visit different rooms exhibiting gothic art, the history of Trento… You can see wonderful frescos there.
+It’s now a museum, Renaissance style, where it’s possible to visit different rooms exhibiting Gothic art, the history of Trento… You can see wonderful frescoes there.
 Visitors also love the view from the balcony on the 3rd floor.
 From there, you have a nice view of the city and the surrounding mountains.